 Lecture, 3 hours.
 Physical Geology is the study of the internal and external processes which shape the earth.
-Topics covered include plate tectonics volcanism, earthquakes, mountain building, earth.
 Topics covered include plate tectonics, volcanism, earthquakes, mountain building, geologic structures, origin of rocks and minerals, and water and energy resources.
 A field trip is offered for this course.